-The licensee used the guidance provided in NEI 13-02, Section I.1.6 in selecting the equipment locations, controls, and instrumentation.
-The locations of the SAWA equipment and controls, as well ingress and egress paths needs to be evaluated for the expected severe accident conditions for the sustained operating period.
+The licensee used the guidance provided in NEI 13-02, Appendix I, Sections I.1.4 and I.1.6 in selecting the equipment locations, controls, and instrumentation.
+The ingress and egress paths will be evaluated for the expected severe accident conditions for the sustained operating period.
 Severe accident conditions include temperature, humidity, and radiation.
-The equipment needs to be evaluated to remain operational throughout the period of sustained operation.
-Personnel exposure and environmental conditions for operation of SAWA equipment also needs to be evaluated per plant safety guidelines.
-In its OIP, the licensee stated that electrical equipment and instrumentation will be powered from the existing station batteries, and from ac distribution systems that are powered from the generators used in support of EA-12-049 requirements.
+The equipment has been evaluated to remain operational throughout the period of sustained operation.
+Personnel exposure and environmental conditions for operation of SAWA equipment has also been evaluated per plant safety guidelines.
+In its OIP, the licensee stated that electrical equipment and instrumentation will be powered from the existing station batteries, and from ac distribution systems that are powered from the generators used in support of Order EA-12-049 requirements.
+The SAWA pump will use a FLEX pump to pump water from the ultimate heat sink (UHS) to the RHR/LPCI system piping.

+Open Item:

-Open Item: Licensee to demonstrate how the SAWA equipment and controls, as well as ingress and egress paths for the expected severe accident conditions (temperature, humidity, radiation) remain operational throughout the sustained operating period.
+Licensee to evaluate the ingress and egress paths for the expected severe accident conditions (temperature, humidity, radiation) for the sustained operating period.

-In its OIP, the licensee provided information regarding how electrical equipment and instrumentation will be powered to monitor the required parameters during the sustained period of operation.
+The licensee in its OIP provided information regarding how electrical equipment and instrumentation will be powered to monitor the required parameters for SAWA operation during the sustained period of operation.
 The parameters to be monitored as noted in the OIP table include:

-- Containment Pressure
+- DW Pressure

 - Suppression Pool Level

 - SAWA Flow

-- Valve Indication and Controls
+- MOV Position Indication

-The NRC staff reviewed the information provided regarding power sources for the electrical equipment and instrumentation to support the HCVS operation during the sustained operating period and finds it acceptable.
-The OIP also stated that equipment and instrumentation will be evaluated to perform its function for the sustained operating period under the expected radiological and temperature conditions.
+The NRC staff reviewed the information provided regarding power sources for the electrical equipment and instrumentation to support the HCVS operation during the sustained operating period.
+The OIP also stated that equipment and instrumentation has been evaluated to perform for the sustained operating period under the expected radiological and temperature conditions.